 Rick Paquette was raised in Boston , Massachusetts.
 He graduated from Boston Technical High School in 1981.
 Rick served active duty with the United States Marine Corps from 1981 until 1990.
 He and his wife, Kelly, have three adult children.
 Rick was a Deputy Sheriff from 1990 until 2012 when he retired from active Law Enforcement service.
 He first became involved with the FOP/OLC in 1994 while working as a Deputy Sheriff.
 Rick has been a Staff Representative for the FOP/OLC since 2017.

-Tracy Rader is a Senior Staff Representative for the FOP, OLC.
+Tracy Rader is a Senior Staff Representative for the FOP/OLC.
 She has been with the organization since 2008.
 She was born and raised in Franklin County, Ohio.
 She studied business technology and management at Columbus State Community College.
-Tracy started her career working in a non-profit organization (Goodwill Rehabilitation Center) as a Quality Assurance Inspector for nearly eight years.
-Tracy was able to ensure work and rehabilitation opportunities for people with disabilities through providing standard manufacturing plans and quality plans for products packaged and/or produced.
-Tracy then went on to leadership in recruitment and sales for the private sector continuing in her passion to assist people with employment opportunities, providing supervision to a staff, meanwhile maintaining P&L statements and building business relationships.
+Tracy started her career working for a non-profit organization (Goodwill Rehabilitation Center) as a Quality Assurance Inspector for nearly eight years.
+Tracy was able to ensure work and rehabilitation opportunities for people with disabilities by providing standard manufacturing plans and quality plans for products packaged and/or produced.
+Tracy then went on to leadership in recruitment and sales for the private sector continuing in her passion for assisting people with employment opportunities, providing supervision to a staff, meanwhile maintaining P&L statements and building business relationships.